 Bat Habitat Survey

-• Indiana/Northern myotis Habitat Surveys can be conducted throughout the year
+• Indiana, Northern myotis, and Tricolored bat Habitat Surveys can be conducted throughout the year

 • A similar survey for rocky habitat can be conducted for Eastern small-footed bats and abandoned mine entrances